-It would be Mallorca’s first for a restaurant with a woman head chef – Macarena de Castro (28).
-The family-owned Restaurante Jardín and its catering division, in Puerto Alcudia, are managed by brother Daniel de Castro.
+Macarena de Castro is the head chef at the family-owned Restaurante Jardín; the restaurant and its catering division, in Puerto Alcudia, are managed by Macarena’s brother Daniel de Castro.
 Situated in a quiet residential street, off the main Alcudia to Artà road, the restaurant feels a world away from the area’s tourist eateries.

 The romantic garden is perfect for summer dining, but indoors there’s a spacious contemporary dining room upstairs (accessible by lift or stairs, and available for private events).
 Modern art by Antonio de Castro (the siblings’ uncle) and attractive Menestràlia glass lights decorate the room.

-Mallorca-born Macarena has been cooking here for eight years.
-She studied Fine Arts for a year, then attended UIB hotel school.
+Mallorca-born Macarena studied Fine Arts for a year, then attended UIB hotel school.
 Her learning continues: when Restaurante Jardín closes in the low season, this dynamic young chef heads for the kitchens of culinary giants, in Michelin-starred restaurants, such as Wylie Dufresne (WD-50, New York); Jean Coussau (Relais de la Poste in Landes, France), and Andoni Luis Aduriz at San Sebastian’s two-star Mugaritz (the world’s fourth best restaurant).

-There are two changing tasting menus: Menú Pollentia (appetiser and four courses) and Talaia (appetiser and seven courses), although individual dishes can be selected.
+When we reviewed Jardín there were two changing tasting menus: Menú Pollentia (appetiser and four courses) and Talaia (appetiser and seven courses), although individual dishes could be selected.
 The wine list is extensive, so sommelier and maître d’ Sergio Marquez’s expertise is useful (his choices are shown below).
-Several different wines are served by the glass.
+Several wines are available by the glass.

-Our two desserts were traditional, with a twist.
-“Tarta de ‘lemon pie’”, served cold on a swash of rich dark chocolate sauce, had a crunchy crumb for textural interest.
+Our two desserts were traditional, with a twist. ‘tarta de lemon pie’, served cold on a swash of rich dark chocolate sauce, had a crunchy crumb for textural interest.
 You’d never want traditional lemon meringue pie again!
 (Gramona’s Vi de Gel Riesling Muscat 2008 from Penedes).
-The other was Macaren’s take on Mallorca’s ubiquitous almond cake “Gato con cremoso de Albaricoque con crujiente de Frambuesa”.
+The other was Macarena’s take on Mallorca’s ubiquitous almond cake ‘gato con cremoso de albaricoque con crujiente de frambuesa’.
 Its crisp brandy snap was particularly moreish.

-The carefully balanced menu left just enough room for coffee, over which we reflected on the exceptional restaurant that Daniel, Macarena and their dedicated team have created – and the Michelin star that will surely come their way.
+The carefully balanced menu left just enough room for coffee, over which we reflected on the exceptional restaurant that Daniel, Macarena and their dedicated team have created.

 Michelin Star for El Jardin Restaurant

 When abcMallorca reviewed Restaurante Jardín and Macarena de Castro’s cuisine for the October/November 2009 edition, we predicted that Michelin recognition would come their way.
-And this year the Puerto Alcúdia family restaurant – managed by Macarena’s brother Daniel de Castro – boasts a well-deserved Michelin star.
+And in 2012 the Puerto Alcúdia family restaurant – managed by Macarena’s brother Daniel de Castro – earned a well-deserved Michelin star.

 For Puerto Alcúdia-born chef Macarena de Castro – who took charge of the kitchen at the age of 23 – the star was great news: “It made me very happy and grateful.
 Behind this star there are many hours of work for my family, as well as my team . . . as well as hopes and disappointments.
 I think that we have taken it as a moral recognition that has given us strength and a great boost of energy to carry on working.”
 Macarena was not aware of Michelin’s restaurant inspection, but it would not have made a difference: “For us, all our clients are VIPs, so it could have been anyone.”

 The news of the star hasn’t changed Macarena’s constant desire to learn more and further her craft.
 During the restaurant’s usual winter closure, the 31-year-old chef did what she has done every year since 2003: left the island to spend time working with some of the acknowledged masters of the culinary world – including Andoni Luis Aduriz (Mugaritz in the Basque Country); Wylie Dufresne (WD-50, New York); Jean Coussoe (Relais de la Poste, France), and Ferran Adria at the former El Bulli in Catalonia.
 At the start of 2011, Macarena studied Thai cooking in Koh Samui, and worked on new menus for the five-star Muang Samui Villas & Suites.
-This winter, she was in Las Vegas, at the Hotel Bellagio’s Picasso restaurant, working alongside Madrid-born chef Julián Serrano.
+Her winter travels have also taken her to Las Vegas, at the Hotel Bellagio’s Picasso restaurant, working alongside Madrid-born chef Julián Serrano.